 As it was, the Septima Malbec won this tiny, highly unscientific, not very successful taste-off.
 And for the moment, I’m still a bit “meh” about most Argentinian Malbec.
 Unless it is with a hairy steak.

-4 Responses to “Malbec and Me”
+4 thoughts on “Malbec and Me”